changeworld/azure-docs.pl-pl/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-rest.md

 ms.date: 06/26/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 75867242358881c963ab4470bdb7963d0ea4671c
+ms.openlocfilehash: d0b4da7f47181341fce7c5fa5e7a6d239fe3070d
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "60440185"
+ms.locfileid: "74224661"
 ---
-# <a name="create-list-or-delete-a-user-assigned-managed-identity-using-rest-api-calls"></a>Utwórz listę lub usunąć przypisanych przez użytkownika tożsamości zarządzanej przy użyciu wywołań interfejsu API REST
+# <a name="create-list-or-delete-a-user-assigned-managed-identity-using-rest-api-calls"></a>Create, list or delete a user-assigned managed identity using REST API calls

 [!INCLUDE [preview-notice](~/includes/active-directory-msi-preview-notice-ua.md)]

-Zarządzane tożsamości dla zasobów platformy Azure umożliwia usług platformy Azure do usługi uwierzytelniania to uwierzytelnianie pomocy technicznej usługi Azure AD bez konieczności używania poświadczeń w kodzie.
+Managed identities for Azure resources provides Azure services the ability to authenticate to services that support Azure AD authentication, without needing credentials in your code.

-W tym artykule dowiesz się, jak utworzyć, listy i Usuń przypisanych przez użytkownika tożsamości zarządzanej przy użyciu programu CURL wykonywania wywołań interfejsu API REST.
+In this article, you learn how to create, list, and delete a user-assigned managed identity using CURL to make REST API calls.

 ## <a name="prerequisites"></a>Wymagania wstępne

-- Jeśli jesteś zaznajomiony z zarządzanych tożsamości dla zasobów platformy Azure, zapoznaj się z [sekcji Przegląd](overview.md). **Należy przejrzeć [różnicę między przypisana przez system i przypisanych przez użytkownika tożsamości zarządzanej](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Jeśli nie masz jeszcze konta platformy Azure, [utwórz bezpłatne konto](https://azure.microsoft.com/free/) przed kontynuowaniem.
-- Jeśli używasz Windows, zainstaluj [podsystem Windows dla systemu Linux](https://msdn.microsoft.com/commandline/wsl/about) lub użyj [usługi Azure Cloud Shell](../../cloud-shell/overview.md) w witrynie Azure portal.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- Jeśli używasz [podsystem Windows dla systemu Linux](https://msdn.microsoft.com/commandline/wsl/about) lub [dystrybucji systemu Linux, OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest), [instalacji lokalnej konsoli wiersza polecenia platformy Azure](/cli/azure/install-azure-cli).
+- If you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest), [Install the Azure CLI local console](/cli/azure/install-azure-cli).
-- Jeśli używasz lokalnej konsoli wiersza polecenia platformy Azure, zaloguj się do platformy Azure za pomocą `az login` przy użyciu konta, który jest skojarzony z subskrypcją platformy Azure, o których chcesz wdrożyć lub pobrać informacji o tożsamości zarządzanej przypisanych przez użytkownika.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to deploy or retrieve user-assigned managed identity information.
-- Pobieranie elementu nośnego dostęp do tokenu przy użyciu `az account get-access-token` do wykonywania następujących operacji przypisanych przez użytkownika z tożsamości zarządzanej.
+- Retrieve a Bearer access token using `az account get-access-token` to perform the following user-assigned managed identity operations.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

 ## <a name="create-a-user-assigned-managed-identity"></a>Tworzenie tożsamości zarządzanej przypisanej przez użytkownika

-Aby utworzyć przypisanych przez użytkownika tożsamości zarządzanej, Twoje konto musi [Współautor tożsamości zarządzanych](/azure/role-based-access-control/built-in-roles#managed-identity-contributor) przypisania roli.
+To create a user-assigned managed identity, your account needs the [Managed Identity Contributor](/azure/role-based-access-control/built-in-roles#managed-identity-contributor) role assignment.

 [!INCLUDE [ua-character-limit](~/includes/managed-identity-ua-character-limits.md)]